proycon/analiticcl/README.md

 ### Learn Mode

+In learn mode, analiticcl takes a lexicon, and collects variants from the input for each item in the lexicon.

-In learn mode, analiticcl takes input similar like in query mode, but rather than output the results directly, it associates the variants found with the items in the lexicon and updates the model with this information.
-The output this mode provides is effectively the inverse of what query does; for each item in the lexicon, all variants that were found (and their scores are listed).
+It takes input similar like search mode or query mode (add an extra ``--strict`` flag if your input is a list/lexicon rather than running text).
+Instead of outputting the results directly, it collects all varaints and associates them with the items in the lexicon, effectively updating the model with this information.
+The output this mode provides is the inverse of what search or query does; for each item in the lexicon, all variants that were found (and their scores are listed).
 This output constitutes a weighted variant list which can be loaded in again using ``--variants``.

 The learned variants are used as intermediate words to guide the system towards a desired solution.
 Assume for instance that our lexicon contains the word ``separate``, and we found the variant ``seperate`` in the data during learning.
 This